James-Douglas/component-library/src/components/Accordion/accordion.md

 ## Props
 Checkbox is a custom checkbox, styled with an icon.
 This is the default, singular variety.

-1. `id` *(required) string*
+1. `title` * string*
-    * The checkbox ID.
-This is required, as it informs the label and the value of the checkbox.
+    * The title attribute click on.
+Shows a summary of the panel content.
 2. `disabled` *(optional) boolean*
     * Defines if the checkbox is disabled or not.
 Defaults to false.
 3. `checked` *(optional) boolean*